 Section III-4 on page 22 is revised as follows:

 III-4.
 CRITERIA FOR SELECTION.
 The following criteria will be used in evaluating each proposal.
-In order for a proposal to be considered for selection for best and final offers or selection for contract negotiations, the total score for the technical submittal of the proposal must be greater than or equal to 70% of the highest scoring technical submittal.
+In order for a proposal to be considered for selection for best and final offers or selection for contract negotiations, the total score for the technical submittal of the proposal must be greater than or equal to 70% of the available technical points.